apsg/domains/README.md

 [![StyleCI][ico-styleci]][link-styleci]

 # Laravel DDD
-Laravel setup helper for DDD approach
+Laravel (5,6,7) setup helper for DDD approach

+## This package became pretty obsolete with introduction of Laravel 8, so no further updates would be provided.

 #### What it does?